A good REPL is a must, but just about half the story of a good Scheme

 geiser-doc-look-up-manual, bound to C-c C-d i.

 One of Geiser’s main goals is to facilitate incremental development.
-You might have noticed that i’ve made a big fuss of Geiser’s ability to recognize context, by being aware of the namespace where its operations happen.
+You might have noticed that i’ve made a big fuss of Geiser’s ability to recognize context, by dint of being aware of the namespace where its operations happen.

 That awareness is especially important when evaluating code in your scheme buffers, using the commands described below.
 They allow you to send code to the running Scheme with a granularity ranging from whole files to single s-expressions.
 That code will be evaluated in the module associated with the file you’re editing, allowing you to redefine values and procedures to your heart’s (and other modules’) content.